ABUSHEIKHSP/DiscoveryStudioVisualizer/README.md

 - After installation you don't need to run install_and_run.py.

-- Instead just run `python just_run_dsv.py` from the Github folder.
+- Instead just run `python just_run_dsv.py` from the Github folder (or) there will be an `Discovery Studio Visualizer icon` in the `Desktop`.
+You can double-click that too, to open `Discovery Studio Visualizer`.